 By 1812Blockhouse — who else?

-As we do so, we’re taking a day off so that Thursday night can be a night of celebration and looking ahead.
-We will see you bright and early on Saturday morning, January 1.
+As we do so, we’re taking a day off so that Saturday can be a day of family, football, food, and of looking ahead.
+We will see you again on Sunday, January 2.

-We will be sending out a New Year’s Day edition of our Richland Roast newsletter, which is bound to have one or two unique posts included.
-We will also be updating Richland Tweets on Friday, although we suspect that the “tweetflow” will be reduced as locals celebrate the holiday.
+We will also be updating Richland Tweets on Saturday, although we suspect that the “tweetflow” will be reduced as locals celebrate the holiday.

 Ring out, wild bells, to the wild sky,

 Ring out, wild bells, and let him die.

 Ring out the old, ring in the new,

 The year is going, let him go;